 Heading north on Highway 1 from Cambria, when you see the sign to turn right for Hearst Castle, you will make a left at the next road.
 Follow it as it bends around, and Sebastian’s is on the corner.
 There is a large parking lot right next to it.

 Sebastian’s is an ancient restaurant by California standards, and it has a lot of history on the plaque out in front that designates it as a place of historical interest.
 It has been at this location since 1878, and it is the oldest store building along the north coast of San Luis Obispo County.

 There is a large patio to sit on since it is usually nice to be outside in this area, and you simply walk in to order then find a seat.

-The menu has all of the things you would expect from a sandwich shop, but the claim to fame here is the burgers, which are made from the cows that roam the Hearst family property.
+The menu has all of the things you would expect from a sandwich shop, but the claim to fame here are the burgers.
+The burgers are made from the cows that roam the Hearst family property.

 Fish and Chips – Fresh fish with light breading, making the fish inside juicy and flakey.
-It’s better then you would expect it to be and it is served on a bed of French fries topped with seasoning salt and tartar sauce on the side.
-Even the tartar sauce is above average with a sweet tang.
-There is a small portion of coleslaw as well, but I am never a huge fan of that so don’t have much to say about it.
+It’s better then you would expect it to be, and it is served on a bed of French fries and topped with seasoning salt and tartar sauce on the side.
+Even the tartar sauce is above average with a nice, sweet tang.
+There is a small portion of coleslaw as well, but I am never a huge fan of that, so don’t have much to say about it.

 My wife and I were both impressed with our food, and we will be back next time we drive through the area to try a few of the other menu items.
 If you go, let me know what you think in the comments.